shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - AAA
     - OODA loop
 - Habits
-    - Defend in advance
+    - Prepare in advance
         - Configure secure settings for accounts and devices
-        - Apply software patches and updates
         - Use a password manager
         - Use anti-malware software
+        - Follow software-update routine
-        - Have a data-backup routine
+        - Follow data-backup routine
+        - "Failing to prepare is preparing to fail"
     - Be alert for social-engineering tactics
         - Slow down, question, and verify
     - Make friends with a few security tools